Causal inference in degenerate systems: An impossibility result: Introduction

 \section{Introduction}

 Inferring causal relationships is among the most important goals in many disciplines.
-A formal approach to represent causal relationships uses causal directed acyclic graphs \citep{pearl2009causality}, in which random variables are represented as nodes and causal relationships are represented as arrows.
-Besides qualitatively describing causal relationships via directed acyclic graphs, it is often desirable to obtain quantitative measures of the strength of arrows therein since they provide more detailed information on causal effects.
-There have been many measures proposed to quantify the causal relationships between nodes in a causal directed acyclic graph, such as conditional mutual information \citep{Dob}, causal strength \citep{CS} and part mutual information \citep{Luonan}.
+A formal approach to represent causal relationships uses causal directed acyclic graphs (DAGs) (Pearl, 2009), in which random variables are represented as nodes and causal relationships are represented as arrows.
+Besides qualitatively describing causal relationships via DAGs, it is often desirable to obtain quantitative measures of the strength of arrows therein since they provide more detailed information on causal effects.
+There have been many measures proposed to quantify the causal relationships between nodes in a causal DAG, such as conditional mutual information (Dobrushin, 1963), causal strength (Janzing et al., 2013) and part mutual information (Zhao et al., 2016).
+See Gao et al. (2016) and its reference list for more such measures.

 An interesting observation is that these measures have undesirable properties when the causal system under consideration is degenerate.
 As a simple example, consider the confounder triangle $Z \rightarrow X \rightarrow Y$ with an edge $Z \rightarrow Y$, where $Z=X$ almost surely.
 In this case, the conditional mutual information $\textsc{cmi}(X,Y\mid Z)$ is zero regardless of the influence $X$ has on $Y$, while the causal strength and part mutual information for the arrow $X\rightarrow Y$ are not well-defined.
 Intuitively, these problems arise because it is not possible to distinguish the causal effect of $X$ on $Y$ from the causal effect of $Z$ on $Y$.